preetpoly/test/Doc/Getting_Started/Readme.md

 ### Monitoring and visibility

-Allows you view and monitor endpoint-related information.
-You are always informed of what is occurring at all times on all managed endpoints.
-It helps you meet your compliance needs and get real-time insight into network activity.
+Allows you to view and monitor endpoint-related information.
+You will always be informed of what is occurring at all times on all managed endpoints.
+It helps you to meet your compliance needs and get real-time insight into network activity.

 In addition to standard osquery events, you can also get information about these
 events: